stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <center><h3>Current Status</h3></center>
 <img src="img/portfolio/5/joyvc_demo.gif" class="center"><br>
-The above gif showcases how accurately the velocity controller is able to follow the target frame as the user moves the goal configuration linearly in the x, y, and z directions and about the z-axis.
+The above GIF showcases how accurately the velocity controller is able to follow the target frame as the user moves the goal configuration linearly in the x, y, and z directions and about the z-axis.

 <center><h3>Hardware</h3></center>
 <b>Geomagic Touch</b> (formerly the Phantom Omni)<br>